vduran18/Neural-Nets/README.md

 # Neural-Nets
-Some of my projects for my Neural Networks class
+Some of my projects for my Neural Networks class using Python